sanjuu11525/udacity_collaboration/README.md

 ### The Environment
 The state space has 24 dimensions to describe the position and velocity of the rocket and ball.
 Each agent receives its own, local observation.
 Continuous action space has 2 outputs with respect to movement toward (or away from) the net, and jumping.

 If an agent hits the ball over the net, it receives a reward of +0.1.
-If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01 and the episode is done.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 The task is episodic and solved if agents get an average score of +0.5 over 100 consecutive episodes.

 ![](images/images.gif)